-The District provides special programs for gifted and talented students, ESL for bilingual students, migrant students, students with limited English proficiency or who are English language learners, students diagnosed with dyslexia, and students with disabilities.
-The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the District or by other organizations.
-A student or parent with questions about these programs should contact the high school office.
+The district provides special programs for gifted and talented students, homeless students, bilingual students, migrant students, English language learners, students diagnosed with dyslexia, and students with disabilities.
+The coordinator of each program can answer questions about eligibility requirements, as well as programs and services offered in the district or by other organizations.
+A student or parent with questions about these programs should contact Gordon Martin at 227-2431.